 Once every so often, we hear of callers who expect the ‘800’ number to work like a genie – a one-number-fix for every problem, regardless of who’s been dialed.
 A caller, the owner of a brand new 40” LCD TV, called us stating that the TV did not work.
 After a few minutes of inquiry, the agent found that the problem was in fact the unplugged cable.
 The caller, instead of calling the Cable Company, had phoned the TV company.
 When the agent said as much, the caller shot back with “This is your product.
 You call them.”
 After a few minutes of this back and forth, the agent conferenced in the Cable Company on the call.
 The Cable Company representative on the phone tried convincing the caller to just locate and plug in the cable at the back but in vain.
 By the end of the call, the Cable Company agreed to send a sufficiently skilled technician over for “installation”.

 From the user who wouldn’t plug in a cable, we arrive at the opposite end of the spectrum.
 We often hear of callers who dial either to show that they know it all or just to check if the agent knows anything.
-Either ways, the results aren’t pretty.
+Either way, the results aren’t pretty.
 A caller had made several changes to his computer because of which the machine had gone haywire.
-The agent tried to help the caller by providing step by step information for a system reset.
-The caller stated that he was fully aware how to restore his computer and despite several warnings from the agent, refused to follow the instructions.
+The agent tried to help the caller by providing step-by-step information for a system reset.
+The caller stated that he was fully aware of how to restore his computer and despite several warnings from the agent, refused to follow the instructions.
 Boom.
-The caller landed up performing a complete system re install instead, losing all his data.
+The caller landed up performing a complete system re-install instead, losing all his data.

-These are just some of the less conventional, more singular caller incidents that we have been privy to through our 10 year journey in the industry.
-With a few more years in the field, we should have enough telling customer service tales for a movie.
+These are just some of the less conventional, more singular caller incidents that we have been privy to through our 10-year journey in the industry.
+With a few more years in the field, we should have enough telling customer service calls tales for a movie.